 All of the funds we’ve looked at so far are focused on US-based stocks.
 The iShares MSCI EAFE ETF invests in foreign companies, particularly large and mid-cap stocks.
 EAFE stands for Europe, Australasia, and the Far East.
 As a result, this fund invests in companies from developed countries.

-Although EFA invests in foreign companies, many of them (like Nestle, Toyota, AstraZeneca, and Sony) are familiar to Americans.
+Although EFA invests in foreign companies, many (like Nestle, Toyota, AstraZeneca, and Sony) are familiar to Americans.

-An international fund like EFA can provide excellent diversification to your portfolio, while also providing long-term upside.
+An international fund like the iShares MSCI EAFE ETF can provide excellent diversification to your portfolio while also providing long-term upside.

 Expense Ratio: 0.32%